AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/03-offline-migration.md

 * You have chosen the proper PaaS database service at an appropriate service tier based on sizing analysis
 * You have created a MySQL and Postgres database for the application in Azure PaaS
-* You have created a separate "Wth" database in MySQL and Postres
+* You have created a separate "wth" database in MySQL and PostgreSQL
-* You have a user called "contosoapp" with the same privilege it has on the source database it created
+* You have a user called "contosoapp" with the same privileges that it has on the source database
 * Demonstrate to your coach that the "on-premises" Pizzeria application data has migrated successfully to Azure

 ## Hints